Studio 1: Night

 A story whose last protagonist is the public.

-At the end of the show there will be a conversation with the public
+At the end of the show, there will be a conversation with the audience.

 artistic sheet

-Artistic collaboration: Dolores de Matos and Julio Martín da Fonseca
+Artistic Collaboration: Dolores de Matos and Julio Martín

 Lighting Design: Miguel Ángel Camacho